jtanx/fontforge/doc/sphinx/ui/dialogs/fontinfo.rst

 text).

-:ref:`See the FAQ <faq.linespace>` for a discussion on the complexities involved in setting the line spacing. :doc:`The 'BASE' table <baseline>` provides a more precise method for setting line spacing.
+:ref:`See the FAQ <faq.linespace>` for a discussion on the complexities involved in setting the line spacing. :doc:`The 'BASE' table </ui/dialogs/baseline>` provides a more precise method for setting line spacing.